 The Board carefully considered all potentially mitigating factors to determine whether the interests of justice warrant relief in your case in accordance with the Wilkie Memo.
-These included but were not limited to your desire for a discharge upgrade and contentions that your current discharge is a bar for some Department of Veterans Affairs benefits and programs.
+These included, but were not limited to your desire for a discharge upgrade and contentions that you are in need of veterans' benefits for medical assistance, medicines, and other health related issues.
 For purposes of clemency and equity consideration, the Board noted you did not provide supporting documentation describing post-service accomplishments or advocacy letters.

 After thorough review, the Board concluded these potentially mitigating factors were insufficient to warrant relief.
 Specifically, the Board determined that your misconduct, as evidenced by your NJPs, outweighed these mitigating factors.
 In making this finding, the Board considered the seriousness of your misconduct and the fact it included drug related offenses.
-The Board determined that illegal drug use and possession by a service member is contrary to military core values and policy, renders such members unfit for duty, and poses an unnecessary risk to the safety of their fellow service members.
-Further, the Board found that your conduct showed a complete disregard for military authority and regulations.
-The Board observed that you were given multiple opportunities to correct your conduct deficiencies and chose to continue to commit misconduct, which led to your OTH discharge.
+The Board determined that illegal drug possession and use by a service member is contrary to military core values and policy, renders such members unfit for duty, and poses an unnecessary risk to the safety of their fellow service members.
+Further, the Board observed you were given an opportunity to correct your conduct deficiencies but chose to continue to commit misconduct, which led to your OTH discharge.
 Your conduct not only showed a pattern of misconduct but was sufficiently pervasive and serious to negatively affect the good order and discipline of your command.
 Finally, absent a material error or injustice, the Board declined to summarily upgrade a discharge solely for the purpose of facilitating veterans' benefits or enhancing educational or employment opportunities.